Harshatheeswar/Deep-learning/readme.txt

 Data

-FashionMNIST is used as a training and test data.
-The notebook contains more informations about it.
+FashionMNIST is used as a training and test data. one can load it from directly keras.fashionmnist.